What Is Twitter’s Net Worth?

 Social media messaging platform Twitter (NYSE: TWTR) sees roughly 500 million tweets from hundreds of millions of users — and bots — per day, but the company also sees billions of dollars go toward operating expenses, only becoming profitable for the first time in 2018 and experiencing a net loss in 2020 and 2021.
-The company has taken some hits over the years; most recently for declining ad revenue and smaller-than-expected user growth.
-But it also has undergone significant changes in the last several months that could turn things around.
+The company has taken some hits over the years, most recently for declining ad revenue and smaller-than-expected user growth.
+But it is also facing significant changes that could remake the Twitter platform.

 Read on to learn about Twitter’s finances and other facts investors should know.